danbz/aesthetic-programming/source/OSP.md

 reader view and live test the sample codes of each chapter.
 For the printed version of the book, the polyfill [paged.js](https://www.pagedjs.org/) was used to augment browser support for styling paged media with CSS.
-Both versions are independant and complementary.
+Both versions are independent and complementary.

 ### Fonts
-All fonts of the book have been chosen for the fact that they were drawn with code.
+All fonts of the book have been chosen because they were drawn with code.

 Body and headers fonts used in this book are part of a larger font family drawn by A.V.
-Hershey in the 60's and were developed specifically for vector plotters.
+Hershey in the 1960s and were developed specifically for vector plotters.
 Limited by the technical limitations of these plotters, curves are segmented into small, straight lines.
-And, as vector plotters draw using a single line width, varying line thickness are simulated by placing lines close to each other.
+Furthermore, as vector plotters draw using a single line width, varying line thickness are simulated by placing lines close to each other.
 The specific variants displayed in the book were reinterpreted with Metafont.
 The